tkausch/SwiftGameBench/README.md

 And last but not least don't forget your Board Unit Tests.
 You will love it!

 ## Heuristic for Connect 4 ##
 The used heuristic for *ConnectBoard* uses the fact that it is better to have a stone in the middle columns than on the edge columns.
 It uses the column weights *[10, 20, 40, 80, 40, 20, 10]* for each stone and takes the sum over all stones on the board  where a white stone has positiv weight and a black stone a negative one.
-This sum can be adjusted with only one addition for each move and is therefore very efficient!
+This sum can be adjusted with only one addition for each move and is therefore very efficient!Thomas Kausch